Top Hidden Gems We Bet You Didn’t Know About in Arizona.

 This is a natural geological formation in Papago Park, a municipal park of Phoenix and Tempe, Arizona.
 This is a fun, short day trip.
 We took lunch and enjoyed a small hike to the top.
 Then we hiked a little more to do some geocaching.
 If you don’t know what Geocaching is, check out our blog here.
 The views from The Hole are beautiful!

 This is a beautiful state park located in Benson.
 After their discovery in 1974, these limestone caverns were kept secret for more than a decade as a way to preserve their untrammeled beauty.
 Seeking undiscovered caves in the mid-70s, Gary Tenen and Randy Tufts discovered evidence of a secret cave: the two felt warm air emanating from a crack at the bottom of a sinkhole they found in the Whetstone Mountains of southern Arizona.
 The men slipped through the crack and discovered a network of pristine caverns with spectacular rock formations, including massive stalagmites and stalactites.
-They would return on several occasions over four years, discovering 2.5 miles of passageways and chambers, all the while keeping their find secret.
+They would return on several occasions over four years, discovering 2.5 miles of passageways and chambers while keeping their find secret.
 I don’t know about you, but this is the kind of stuff I think is fascinating.
 Can you imagine finding something like this and having it all to yourself for years?

 Tonto Natural Bridge